Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Introduction

-As we shall explain in section \ref{section-quantumKfromlax}, this lax associativity is the origin of the metric terms introduced by Givental-Lee in Quantum $\Ktheory$-theory \cite{MR2040281,MR1786492} to explain the splitting principle.
-Essentially, it measures the failure of the lax structure to be an equivalence. \\

-\begin{remark} To give a concise sense to this lax action one would need many aspects of the theory of $(\infty,2)$-categories and operads therein.
+\personal{ \begin{remark} To give a concise sense to this lax action one would need many aspects of the theory of $(\infty,2)$-categories and operads therein.
 As this is not currently available in the literature the Theorem \ref{laxactiongwnaive} will be formulated in a less evident but equivalent form - see Theorem \ref{laxactiongw}.
-We hope to improve this formulation in future versions and in particular to include more $(\infty,2)$-categorical details.\\ \end{remark}
+We hope to improve this formulation in future versions and in particular to include more $(\infty,2)$-categorical details.\\ \end{remark} }

-In Section \ref{section-categorification} we address the categorification of Gromov-Witten invariants as suggested by B. To\"{e}n in \cite{MR2483943}.
-We explain how the actions of the Theorems \ref{mainthm} and \ref{laxactiongwnaive} both pass to the derived category $\Qcoh(X)$ by taking pullback-pushforward along the correspondences (\ref{laxcorrespondences}) and how these actions restrict to coherent and perfect complexes.
+In Section \ref{section-categorification} we address the categorification of Gromov-Witten invariants as suggested by B. To\"{e}n in \cite{MR2483943} and prove Theorem \ref{thm:Coh,field,theory}.
+Namely, we explain how the actions of the Theorems \ref{mainthm} and \ref{laxactiongwnaive} both pass to the derived category $\Qcoh(X)$ by taking pullback-pushforward along the correspondences (\ref{laxcorrespondences}) and how these actions restrict to the (dg)-derived categories of coherent $\Coh$ and perfect complexes $\Perf$, by taking pullback-pushfoward along the correspondences (\ref{laxcorrespondences}).
+These restricted action follow essentially formally from the theorem \ref{laxactiongwnaive}.
+The non-formal result is in section \ref{section-quantumKfromlax} and concerns an explicit description of the splitting principle for $\Perf$ in terms of an h-descent theorem in derived algebraic geometry.\\

-\begin{cor} Let $X$ be a smooth projective algebraic variety over a field $k$ of characteristic zero.
-Then the (dg)-derived category of perfect complexes (resp. cohomological bounded complexes with coherent cohomology) on $X$, $\Perf(X)$ (resp. $\Coh(X)$) carries a lax associative action of the operad in dg-categories $\{\Perf(\overline{\mathcal{M}}_{0,n})\}_n$ (resp. $\{\Coh(\overline{\mathcal{M}}_{0,n})\}_n$) induced by taking pullback-pushfoward along the correspondences (\ref{laxcorrespondences}). \end{cor}

-This was in fact the main motivation to this work.
-More recently, Y. Manin suggested us that this action could be happening at the level of non-commutative motives - see also \cite{Manin-Gromov}.
+Theorem \ref{thm:Coh,field,theory}-(2) was the main motivation to this work.
+Y. Manin suggested to us that this action could be happening at the level of non-commutative motives - see also \cite{Manin-Gromov}.
 This is now a consequence of our results and the theory developed in \cite{MR3281141}.
 However, it seems in fact more interesting that this action happens before motives, and even before the world of derived categories.
-It happens in the geometric world of derived stacks and correspondences between them.\\
+It happens in the geometric world of derived stacks and correspondences between them as explained by our theorem \ref{laxactiongwnaive}.\\

-Recall that by definition the $\Gtheory$-theory of $X$ is the $\Ktheory$-theory spectrum of the dg-category $\Coh(X)$.
-Our last main result is the following: